Digital Forensic Specialist Level 2 Practical Exam Preparation Course for Beginners (EnCase/Autopsy)

 1) Legal Theory

-We have briefly summarized the legal theories that digital forensic experts should know, such as the Criminal Procedure Act.
+We have briefly summarized the legal theories that digital forensic experts must know, such as the Criminal Procedure Act.

 2) Exam Overview

-I have organized the entire process in order, from things to check after entering the testing room to the start of the exam, during the exam, and finally, writing and submitting your answers.
+I have organized the entire process in order, from what to check after entering the testing room to the start of the exam, during the exam, and finally, writing and submitting your answers.

 3) Forensic Terminology

 You should at least know what a sector is and what hexadecimal is to understand the lecture, right?
-I have organized the relevant terms.
+I have organized the related terms.

 4) Forensic Procedures